bitrise-io/devcenter/_articles/en/bitrise-cli/most-important-concepts.md

 - secrets
 - cli
 - bitrise.yml
-summary: To understand Bitrise in depth, there are a few key concepts that must be kept in mind.
+description: To understand Bitrise in depth, there are a few key concepts that must be kept in mind.
 These are immutable and crucial to the way we do things.
 menu:
   bitrise-cli-main: